 The MinD project seeks to develop designs based on people's real lives and values that are relevant and appropriately designed.
 Involvement of users in the research and design process is therefore essential.
-Inclusion for the purposes of our research relates to both, participation in the traditional sense as research subjects, and as co-researchers and designers through public and patient involvement (PPI) and co-production activities throughout the project.
+Inclusion for the purposes of our research relates to both, participation in the traditional sense as research subjects, and as coresearchers and designers through PPI and co-production activities throughout the project.